‘Why bomb schools?’ Gaza families have no safe space amid Israeli attacks

 Residents across the Gaza Strip have sought shelter in UN-run schools.
 But schools too have been targeted by Israel.

-Jamal Al Zinati is in a state of shock and disbelief.
+Gaza City — Jamal Al Zinati is in a state of shock and disbelief.

 The 33-year-old is a perfume dealer, but today, it’s the stench of death and destruction that’s overpowering — in his neighbourhood and all of the Gaza Strip.